SeriousOldMan/Simulator-Controller/Docs/Plugins & Modes.md

 	raceEngineerName: *name*;
 	raceEngineerSpeaker: false, true or *Microsoft Speech Generation Language*;
-	raceEngineerListener: false, true or *Microsoft Speech Recognition Language*;
+	raceEngineerListener: false, true or *Microsoft Speech Recognition Language*

 Jona will be activated, when you supply an argument for the *raceEngineerName* parameter.
 With *raceEngineerSpeaker* and *raceEngineerListener* you can customize the natural language interface (or the personality) of Jona.
 If you simply supply *true* as arguments, a voice and the corresponding recognition engine will be choosen based on the currently configured language.
-If you prefer a spefic voice and / or a specific language, you can supply the name for this voice and language instead (Example: "Microsoft David Desktop" is a male US-English voice and "Microsoft Server Speech Recognition - TELE (de-DE)" provide german spoken language recognition.
+If you prefer a specific voice and / or a specific language, you can supply the name for this voice and language instead (Example: "Microsoft David Desktop" is a male US-English voice and "Microsoft Server Speech Recognition - TELE (de-DE)" provide german spoken language recognition.
 The phrase grammars of Jona can be localized for any language, with English and German already supplied by the standard distribution of Simulator Controller, but you will also need the corresponding Windows libraries for TTS (text-to-speech) and STT (speech-to-text).
 For more information about Jona, see the corresponding [documentation](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Virtual-Race-Engineer).

 It is possible, but not much fun, to use Jona without its natural language interface.
-Although only the pitstop planning and setup capabilities are available in this cconfiguration, it is still very useful, especially in combination with the *Pitstop* mode described above.
-You can use the following parameters to connect these plugin actions to your controller hardware:
+Although only the pitstop planning and setup capabilities are available in this cconfiguration, it is still very useful, especially in combination with the other actions of the *Pitstop* mode described above.
+You can use the following parameters to connect these actions to your controller hardware:

-	pitstopPlan: *function*; pitstopPrepare: *function*
+	raceEngineerCommands: PitstopPlan *function*; PitstopPrepare *function*

-Only unary functions are supported here.
+Both actions will be bound to the *Pitstop* mode and only unary functions are supported here.
 An interesting combination you might try, is to use voice output for Jona, but no voice control.
 You will get all the information of Jona, but use an *oldschool* interface to control their actions.

 ## Plugin *AC*